Norris Reservoir - General Information

 Stocking was suspended between 1996 and 1998 pending the outcome of a food habit/competition study.
 That study and previous food-habit studies showed a preference for shad; and few non-shad species have ever been found in striper stomachs.
 The study concluded that few game fish are consumed by stripers, but that there is the potential for limited forage production during some years.
 As a result, stocking rates were reduced three per acre.

-Anglers are allowed one striped bass over 36-inches from November through March and two fish over 15-inches from April through October.
+Anglers are limited to one striped bass over 36-inches from November 1 through March 31 and two fish over 15-inches from April 1 through October 31.

 Since natural reproduction of crappie has been below average during the past several years and densities are less than desirable, an aggressive stocking program using blacknose black crappie was begun in 1999.
 The decline in lake fertility and loss of habitat structure are two important aspects of reservoir aging adversely affecting this game fish.